At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 Family status: Divorced

-Vladimir Putin - Biography
+Vladimir Putin - biography

 The future president was born and raised in the city on the Neva, in an ordinary Leningrad communal apartment.
 Volodya's father, Vladimir Spiridonovich, a front-line soldier, worked as a foreman at a factory.
 Mother Maria Ivanovna worked in many places - she was a janitor, watchman, watchman.
 But most of all she cared about the house and her only son.

-Vladimir Putin - Childhood Biography
+Vladimir Putin - childhood biography

 Vladimir Putin - school biography

-Vladimir Putin - Biography personal life, career in the KGB
+Vladimir Putin - biography personal life, career in the KGB

-In his desire to become a scout, Vladimir Vladimirovich came to the KGB reception - to find out how to get into the special services.
-“We do not take initiatives,” he was taken aback.
-We choose ourselves.
-To the question "how?" a lengthy response was received: “Go to legal.
+In his quest to become an intelligence officer, Vladimir Vladimirovich came to the KGB reception room to find out how to get into the special services.
+“We don’t take initiative,” he was dumbfounded.
+“We choose ourselves.”
+To the question “how?” a lengthy answer was received: “Go to law school.
 You can't go wrong."
 Putin did just that.
 But time passed, and no one offered him to become a scout.
-He even started looking alternative options careers.
-Already in the fifth year, a KGB officer approached Vladimir Vladimirovich and offered to talk about further employment.
+He even began to look for alternative options careers.
+Already in his fifth year, a KGB officer approached Vladimir Vladimirovich and offered to talk about future employment.

 Vladimir Putin - President of Russia

-Author of the biography: Boris Steklov 12575
+Author of biography: Boris Steklov 12575